singhkpratham/geocompr/04-spatial-operations.md

 recl = reclassify(elev, rcl = rcl)
 ```

-We will perform several reclassifactions in chapter \@ref(location).
+We will perform several reclassifactions in Chapter \@ref(location).

 Raster algebra is another classical use case of local operations.
 This includes adding, subtracting and squaring two rasters.